 By now you might be wondering what makes a mountain ranked versus unranked.
 This is a fairly controversial topic in the climbing community.
 Basically, there is only one factor to consider when determining if a mountain should be "ranked" and that is prominence.
 The prominence of a peak is the height of the peak’s summit above the lowest contour line encircling it and no higher summit.
 Prominence is interesting to some mountaineers because it is an objective measurement that is strongly correlated with the subjective significance of a summit (and how difficult it is to climb).
 Peaks with low prominences are either subsidiary tops of some higher summit or relatively insignificant independent summits.
 Peaks with high prominences tend to be the highest points around and are likely to have extraordinary views.
 In the case of Colorado mountains, most mountaineers use a cutoff of 300 ft / 91 m to determine whether or not a mountain is ranked or not.
 So using “Kitty Kat Carson” above as an example, since there’s only 80 ft in elevation drop between itself and Columbia Point, it is not ranked.
 Alternatively, since there is 360 ft in elevation drop between Columbia Point and Kit Carson Peak, it is ranked.
-To see a ranking of the most "prominent" mountains in Colorado, check out this tool.
-Let's move on to the report!

 I picked up my friend Terry from his condo at 5 AM on Friday and departed for the quaint town of Crestone.
 We arrived at the Willow Creek Trailhead at about 9 AM.
 There were several vehicles at the trailhead, which was kind of surprising given that it was still early on a weekday.
 This was going to be our third backpacking trek in as many weeks.
 This week I was able to get my pack down to 45 pounds, thanks in part to some lightweight food my mom graciously provided to me the previous day.
 We began our hike up the trail, which was well travelled.
 About 5 minutes into our hike, a gentleman with a long gray beard was coming down the trail and was very friendly to us, warning us of electrical storms.
 I commented to Terry that this was not my first rodeo and that the man reminded me of Jesus.
 I was hoping that his presence was not a sign of things to come… bearded man looking like Jesus appears out of nowhere and warns us of lightning… The trail was such a nice change from last week since it was actually easy to follow and was clearly maintained and free of vegetation and confusing side trails.
 The trail makes many large switchbacks up a gradual slope and then at the top of this slope it drops you right next to a huge meadow, accompanied by great views of part of Challenger Point.